AI Moves From Engineering Hype to Engineering Workflow

 Read more here.

-4. Manufacturing/Tools: PTC Shows How AI Could Connect the Full Product Lifecycle
+4. Manufacturing: PTC Connects the Product Lifecycle

 PTC is showcasing how Bobcat could use its “Intelligent Product Lifecycle” approach to connect requirements, design, manufacturing and service during the redesign of a compact excavator.
 Bobcat already uses Creo as its global CAD foundation, integrated with Windchill PLM, along with Arbortext for BOM-linked technical publications and Servigistics for service parts planning.